nhnoon/ppe-safety-checker/README.md

 **Developed by**

-- Noon Abdelrahman
+* Noon Abdelrahman

 ---

 # License

-This project was developed as an AI-based Computer Vision project for educational and internship demonstration purposes.
+This project was developed as an AI-based Computer Vision prototype for educational and internship demonstration purposes.

 © 2026